olivierbenard/mp4-to-mp3-converter/README.md

 # mp4-to-mp3-converter

-A python package to extract the audio from a video file.
+A python module to extract the audio from a video file.

 ## Dependencies